-- International regulation – Friedberg Direct is a regulated Canadian broker, which ensures all its trading services are transparent and client funds are safe and secure.
+- Local regulation – Friedberg Direct is a regulated Canadian broker, which ensures all its CFD trading services are transparent and client funds are safe and secure.

 - You can long or short Teva stock according to market conditions.
 Short sell Teva stock when it is trending lower.

 - Leveraged trading – Trade Teva stock with leverage and enjoy higher profits with a lower capital outlay.